Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 3. Next, click here to pay the $20 application fee.

 As we want our conference to be as accessible and welcoming as possible, if this fee would be a hardship for you, we’ve also provided an option for a fee-free submission at the link above.
+Even if you are submitting a fee-free application, please fill out the form for a $0 submission through the link above, in order to help us maintain accurate application records.
 This will, of course, play no part in our consideration of applications.

-4. Finally, in a single email, please send your completed application and writing sample as attachments to Shelby Sizemore, [email protected]
+4. Finally, please send your writing sample as an attachment to Danny Kraft, [email protected]

 COVID POLICIES & PRACTICES (back to top)